 Dermatologists maintain that using a lotion is one of the biggest mistakes people make when trying to soothe dry winter skin.
-Not only are creams and ointments more effective but they’re also less irritating.
+Creams and ointments are more effective and less irritating.
 Look for creams that contain olive oil, jojoba oil, or shea butter to moisturize your skin during harsh winter months.

 Something often overlooked, but amazingly efficient for winter skincare, are essential oils.
 Frankincense, rose, geranium, lavender, sandalwood and helichrysum essential oils are excellent for soothing dry skin.
-Just be sure to dilute in a carrier oil beforehand (think hempseed, coconut, olive, avocado and almond), as most essential oils are too concentrated to be applied directly to the skin.
+Just be sure to dilute in a carrier oil beforehand (think avocado, almond, coconut, hempseed and olive), as most essential oils are too concentrated to be applied directly to the skin.

 Hand cream is also a winter weather must-have.
-Carry a hand cream with you and apply after washing your hands or doing the dishes, as well as throughout the day.
-Our hands tend to get the most exposure regardless of what time of year it is, but harsh winter weather can cause them to take a serious beating.
+Carry a hand cream with you and apply it throughout the day, such as after washing your hands or doing the dishes.
+Our hands tend to get the most exposure regardless of what time of year it is, but harsh winter weather can cause them to be extra vulnerable.

 5. Switch Up Your Skincare Routine

 During winter months especially, it’s time to opt for an unscented, gentle facial cleanser and skincare routine.
-Why?
-Many facial cleansers are simply too harsh on the skin in those dark, dry months of winter.
+This is because many facial cleansers are simply too harsh on the skin in those dark, dry months of winter.

 Alcohol, fragrance, alpha-hydroxy acids, and retinoids can prove to be too much for dry skin.
 You can help skin retain its natural moisture by using a mild, creamy cleanser without any extras.
-Toners and astringents are a winter skincare no-no, as many contain alcohol which can further dry out the skin.
+Toners and astringents are a winter skincare no-no because many of them contain alcohol which can dry out your skin even more.

 The same applies for body wash.
 You’ll want to use something mild that doesn’t strip moisture from the skin.
 Consider a body wash or soap that is gentle and fragrance-free.